stefdasca/statement-translator/Kilonova/1900-1999/Processed_1928.md

 The two made a rather bizarre agreement: in exchange for material benefits, Costel will help Costin achieve $100$ points on one of the problems.
 Knowing that all the problems in the team have an output of a single number, Costin has already chosen $50$ preferred numbers $R_i$, which he has given to Costel.
 Now, for a problem, Costel has to generate $50$ tests for which the answers are the $50$ numbers chosen by Costin.

 The problem chosen by Costel to implement the plan is as follows: “Given a tree (an undirected, acyclic, connected graph) consisting of $N$ nodes, $1 \leq N \leq 400$.
 For it, determine **the number of maximum independent sets of nodes for the given tree**.
-A maximum independent set of nodes is defined as a set of nodes with the maximum cardinality such that no two nodes in the set are connected by an edge in the original tree.”
+A maximum independent set of nodes is defined as a set of nodes with the maximum cardinality such that no two nodes in the set are connected by an edge in the original tree.�

 Due to an unfortunate accident that prevents him from continuing, Costel has tasked you to continue the plan.
 Construct $50$ trees for which, for each tree $i$, the answer to the chosen problem is the number $R_i$.